Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved Our Excellence in Leadership Nomination

-“Frank’s contribution to community wellbeing and social inclusion is outstanding.
-He is an acknowledged champion of these agendas within the Scottish housing sector, with his leadership, vision, drive and force of personality the key ingredients in delivering significant impacts and achievements”.
+Frank’s contribution to community wellbeing and social inclusion is amazing.
+He is a known supporter of these agendas within the Scottish housing sector.
+With his leadership, ideal, drive and force of personality he has the key ingredients in delivering significant impacts and achievements.

 Linda Anderson – Exec Director of Development Services